 If you buy goods and services in your home on finance arranged by the trader, you may have the right to cancel the contract as well as the credit agreement.
 Under the Consumer Credit Act 1974 you have a cancellation period of five days for the contract and the credit agreement; this period begins when you receive a second copy of the finance agreement through the post.

-The trader charged me an excessive fee for using my credit card to buy goods.
-What can I do?
+The trader charged me a fee for using my credit card to buy goods.
+What am I entitled to?

 The trader deliberately misled me by falsely describing a product to me before I bought it.
 What are my rights?

 You have rights under the Consumer Protection from Unfair Trading Regulations 2008.
 If the trader's misleading action was a significant factor in your decision to go ahead with the purchase, you may be entitled to unwind the contract or obtain a discount on the price you paid; if you suffered a financial loss or distress and inconvenience you can claim damages.
 The 'Misleading & aggressive practices: your right to redress' guide gives more information.

 As the product is not as described, the trader is in breach of contract and you also have rights and remedies under the Consumer Rights Act 2015.
 You are entitled to a refund, repair (if relevant), replacement or a price reduction.
 The 'Sale and supply of goods: your consumer rights' guide gives more information.